lrburack/In-Silico-GAM/README.md

 example.ipynb contains a super simple demonstration of how use the class, and also makes some pretty pictures.

-For documentation see the wiki.
+For documentation see the <a href="https://github.com/lrburack/In-Silico-GAM/wiki"> wiki </a>.

 <h2> Acknowledgements </h2>
 Produced with mentorship of Bernardo Zubillaga Herrera PhD and other very smart people at the Di Pierro Lab.
 Funded by Northeastern University's PEAK Ascent Award.